EstherTong/Predictive_Analytics_Spotify_Report/README.md

-# Predictive_Analytics_Spotify_Report
+# Predictive Analytics Spotify Report

-Group Project on Spotify Dataset
+This is a Group Project during my studies in UCL MSc Business Analytics.
+It is a Machine Learning project using a Spotify Dataset.